shrimpza/minimum-effort-search/README.md

 The above will write the file `config.yml` with some example parameters which you may customise.

-Thereafter, run the service with the config file as the first parameter:
+Thereafter, run the service, passing the config file as the first parameter:

 ```
 bin/minimum-effort-search config.yml